kmohan12-code/obstacle-avoiding-robot/README.md

 2. It will move forward autonomously and avoid obstacles using the ultrasonic sensor.
 3. If an obstacle is detected, the robot will stop, reverse, and choose a new direction based on available space.

-## Acknowledgements
-- Thanks to the Arduino community for their libraries and resources.
-- Special thanks to contributors of the Servo and NewPing libraries.